freshworks/marketplace-sample-apps/Freshteam/freshteam-service-integration/README.md

 ## Freshteam Freshservice integration

-Whenever a new hire is created (listen to onNewHireCreate product event),  a freshservice ticket is created for the IT team to provision the latops,  softwares etc..
+Whenever a new hire is created, a freshservice ticket is created for the IT team to provision the latops,  softwares etc..